Vateron-Media/Xtream_install/README.md

 Decoded Xtream panel.
 Based on the release from NeySlim 22F.

 ## Warning
+**The panel is currently in alpha test and therefore the panel may not work in some updates.**
 **At the moment SUB is not working or not working properly.
 Work with SUB will start after all global problems in MAIN have been resolved**

 ## Repositories